pearlchen/getting-started-guides/ethernet_over_usb/mac.md

 (Use the Ctrl+C keyboard command to exit the ping process.)

-To re-enable WiFi on the Intel® Edison, use the "configure_edison --wifi" command as described in [Get Your Edison Board Online](../connect_to_wifi/connect.md.
+To re-enable WiFi on the Intel® Edison, use the `configure_edison --wifi` command as described in [Get Your Edison Board Online](../connect_to_wifi/connect.md).

 ---